PLD’s Whole School Literacy Plan

 Additional information can be accessed via the following links:

 PLD’s Copyright Policy: https://support.pld-literacy.org/en-au/article/copyright-and-terms-of-use-of-pld-literacy-15tkcer/

 Ultimate Literacy & Oral Language Early Years PLD Starter Pack

 The essential resources you need for Early Years Literacy, Oral Language and Movement and Motor.

-The Early Years (Ages 3 & 4) are a significant period in a child’s development.
-Here at PLD, we believe that it is essential for
+The Early Years (Ages 3 & 4) are a significant period in a child’s development and therefore we have compiled the Ultimate Early Years Literacy

 Ultimate Literacy & Oral Language Foundation PLD Starter Pack